gradle/gradle/design-docs/play-support.md

 # Milestone 2

-## Feature: Gradle watch mode
+## Feature: Gradle continuous mode

 This story adds a general-purpose mechanism which is able to keep the output of some tasks up-to-date when source files change.
 For example, a developer may run `gradle --watch <tasks>`.

+When run in continuous mode, Gradle will execute a build and determine any files that are inputs to that build.
+Gradle will then watch for changes to those input files, and re-execute the build when any file changes.

+Input files are determined as:
-- Gradle runs tasks, then watches files that are inputs to a task but not outputs of some other task.
-When a file changes, repeat.
+- Files that are inputs to a task but not outputs of some other task
-- Monitor files that are inputs to the model for changes too.
+- Files that are inputs to the model

 So: